In this article, we will explore the causes, signs, and solutions to a midlife crisis in women.

-Cut out pictures of things you love and would love to have or do places you want to go, etc.
+Cut out pictures of things you love, would love to have, do places you want to go, etc.

 Journaling about how you feel and what you want in life is powerful!

 Grab a journal just for your dreams.
-Use your morning quiet time and allow your dreams and wishes and desires to pour out on the page.
+Use your morning quiet time and allow your goals, wishes, and desires to pour on the page.

-Once you’ve got your dreams sorted, you can start to develop an action plan!
+Once you’ve sorted your dreams, you can develop an action plan!

-–Start a bullet list of goals + actions steps (Example: Goal: Set up a studio: Action Steps: Gather art supplies, buy work table and chair, find an online art class, etc.)
+–Start a bullet list of goals + action steps (Example: Goal: Set up a studio: Action Steps: Gather art supplies, buy work table and chair, find an online art class, etc.)

 –Block out time for your goals on your calendar and guard the time with your life.